 - Pixxfly: Automate the syndication of your content marketing and get analytics for every post.

-- DynamicSignal: An employee advocacy site that allows you to share content with employees who can then post it on their social media profiles and promote the company to the world.
+- DynamicSignal: An employee advocacy site that allows you to share content with employees.
+They can then post it on their social media profiles and promote the company to the world.

 - Unbounce: Test and optimize landing pages to improve conversions, decrease bounce rates and drive revenue growth.

-- Mention: Keep track of social media discussions of your brand so that you can quickly and effectively respond, never missing an opportunity to engage with potential leads.
+- Mention: Keep track of social media discussions of your brand so that you can quickly and effectively respond.
+You will be better able to catch opportunities to engage with potential leads.